aws/sagemaker-inference-toolkit/README.rst

 Using SageMaker Inference Toolkit
 ---------------------------------

-SageMaker Inference Toolkit serving stack leverages `Model Server for Apache MXNet (MMS) <https://github.com/awslabs/mxnet-model-server>`_ to server deep learning models trained using any ML/DL framework in SageMaker.
-Any SageMaker container can use the SageMaker Inference Toolkit to implement their serving stack.
 To use the Inference Toolkit, customers need to implement the following the components:

 - An inference handler responsible to load the model, and provide default input, predict, and output functions: